Azure/bicep-registry-modules/modules/network/virtual-network/README.md

 ### Example 3

-An example that deployes a virtual network with one subnet including a bi-directional peering to another virtual network.
+An example that deploys a virtual network with one subnet including a bi-directional peering to another virtual network.

 ```bicep
 module peervnet 'br/public:network/virtual-network:1.0' = {